radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

 end
 ```

 That's a lot cleaner, isn't it?
 We're now able to refer to the contract as simply `create_user`, and the repository as `user_repo`, without putting in those ugly namespaces into these methods.
-This syntax also more clearly defines the other class dependencies this transaction has, right at the top of the class.
+This syntax also more clearly defines the other class dependencies this operation has, right at the top of the class.
 We don't need to scan through the class to figure out what they are anymore.

-To make sure that things are working again, let's try running `ruby transaction_test.rb` again.
+To make sure that things are working again, let's try running `ruby operation_test.rb` again.
 If the `input` hash at the top of this file contains valid input, then we should see the successful message still:

 ```
 User created successfully!
 ```

-If this transaction class went on to use other classes from our application, we could import them with very little effort, thanks to the `dry-system` and `dry-auto_inject` gems.
+If this operation class went on to use other classes from our application, we could import them with very little effort, thanks to the `dry-system` and `dry-auto_inject` gems.

 ## Summary

 In this 2nd part of the ROM and Dry showcase, we have used the `dry-validation` gem to add a  _contract_ to our application.
 A contract is a class that contains validation logic.
 It's a way of saying that incoming data must meet some criteria before our application can use it.

-In the second half of this guide, we used `dry-monads` to define a _transaction_ class within our application for creating users.
+In the second half of this guide, we used `dry-monads` to define a _operation_ class within our application for creating users.
 This class is a collection of all the actions that our application would have to take to create a user.
 So far, there are only two of them: `validate` and `persist`.
 This class uses the contract to first validate the input, and then if that validation succeeds, the class will create a user in the database by using the repo.

-In the final part of this guide, we used `dry-auto_inject` once more to automatically inject the repository and contract into our transaction class, allowing us to tidy up the code very slightly, but still noticeably.
+In the final part of this guide, we used `dry-auto_inject` once more to automatically inject the repository and contract into our operation class, allowing us to tidy up the code very slightly, but still noticeably.

 In the next part, we're going to look at how we can test the parts of the application that we've built so far by using the RSpec testing framework.
 We'll also see _another_ advantage of `dry-auto_inject` in this part.